RUN BETTER WITH OUR NEWSLETTER

 After coming to America in 1964, Sri Chinmoy took up long-distance running, completing many marathons, ultra-marathons and shorter races.
 He also founded the Sri Chinmoy Marathon Team, which organises hundreds of races across the world each year, including the famous 3,100 Mile Race in New York.

 Sri Chinmoy’s integral approach to living encourages physical fitness and sports as a vehicle for personal transformation and inner peace.
 Inspired by his example, many of his students have learned to extend their own personal limits – setting new world records in various fields, running multi-day races, swimming the English Channel and climbing some of the world’s highest mountains.

 In some 60 countries around the world, meditation students follow Sri Chinmoy's inspiration to lead a balanced lifestyle that incorporates the inner disciplines of prayer and meditation with the dynamism of contemporary life.
-During his own life, Sri Chinmoy regularly traveled throughout the world to offer free concerts, lectures and public meditations, to meet with his students, and to meet and discuss spirituality with world and community leaders.
+During his own life, Sri Chinmoy regularly travelled throughout the world to offer free concerts, lectures and public meditations, to meet with his students, and to meet and discuss spirituality with world and community leaders.
 He did not charge a fee for his spiritual guidance, concerts, lectures and public meditations.
-In a similar spirit, Sri Chinmoy Centres around the world offer regular meditation courses and concerts free of charge.

 Sri Chinmoy passed away on October 11, 2007 at his home in New York, aged 76 years.